DiRoots-Limited/DiRoots.One.Releases/docs/pages/ViewManager/VM-View-Range.md

 # View Range tab

-Manage the View Range of your views individually or in batch in one place.
+Manage the View Range of your Views individually or in batches in one place.

 ## Manual actions

-1. Right-click on the view and click to open view.
+1. Right-click on the View and click to open View.

 2. In the Levels columns open the drop-down list to change it.

-3. Double-clik in the Offset cell and enter a value to assign to the view.
+3. Double-clik in the Offset cell and enter a value to assign to the View.

 4. Filter View Types by selecting in the drop-down list in the View Type column header.